Azure/azure-powershell/src/ResourceManager/Sql/Commands.Sql/help/New-AzureRmSqlServerVirtualNetworkRule.md

 ```

 ## DESCRIPTION
-This command creates an Azure SQL Server Virtual Network Rule.
+Creates an Azure SQL Server Virtual Network Rule.
+Virtual Network Rules are used to connect the Azure SQL Server to a specific Virtual Network in order to restrict the access on the Azure SQL Server to only be available within the Virtual Network.
 ## EXAMPLES

 ### Example 1